Roméo et Juliette: Act 4

 Roméo and Juliette are together and, after a long duet, Roméo departs for exile.
 Juliette's father comes to remind her of Tybalt's dying wish for Juliette to marry Count Pâris.
-The friar gives Juliette a draught which will cause her to sleep, so as to appear as if dead and, after being laid in the family tomb, it is planned that Roméo will awaken her and take her away.
+The friar gives Juliette a draught which will cause her to sleep, so as to appear as if dead.
+He tells her that, after she is laid in the family tomb, it is planned that Roméo will awaken her and take her away.
 [A ballet scene in the grand hall of the palace was inserted at this point.]